 Chemical Ingredients 101: How to Read a Product Label

-Ingredient labels for food and other products we use every day, like toothpaste or soap, often include unfamiliar chemical names – even basic ingredients like salt, water and baking soda are often identified on a product label by technical names: sodium chloride, aqua and sodium hydrogen carbonate.
+Ingredient labels for food and other products we use daily often include unfamiliar chemical names.
+For example, sodium chloride and sodium hydrogen carbonate are often listed on a product label for salt and baking soda.

-Here are a few examples of chemical compounds included in everyday products and the benefits they provide:
+Here are a few examples of chemical compounds in everyday products and the benefits they provide:

-- Sodium bicarbonate, commonly known as baking soda, in toothpaste helps to polish teeth.
+- Sodium bicarbonate, commonly known as baking soda, helps to polish teeth.

 - Sodium fluoride in toothpaste and other dental care items helps prevent cavities.

-- Calcium carbonate, dehydrated silica gels, hydrated aluminum oxides, magnesium carbonate, phosphate salts and silicates are other chemical compounds are included in toothpastes for their unique properties that aid in the removal of tooth debris and residual surface stains.
+- Calcium carbonate, dehydrated silica gels, hydrated aluminum oxides, magnesium carbonate, phosphate salts and silicates aid in the removal of tooth debris and residual surface stains.1

-- Sorbitol, a type of sugar derived from fruits, corn and seaweed, helps make toothpaste taste more pleasant.
+- Sorbitol, a type of sugar derived from fruits, corn and seaweed, helps improve the taste of toothpaste.2

 Skin Care Product Ingredients

-- Parabens (such as methylparaben, ethylparaben, propylparaben, butylparaben, isopropylparaben and isobutylparaben) are highly effective in preventing the growth of fungi, bacteria and yeast in personal care products like makeup or shaving cream.
+- Parabens such as methylparaben, ethylparaben, propylparaben, butylparaben, isopropylparaben and isobutylparaben are highly effective in preventing the growth of fungi, bacteria and yeast makeup and shaving cream.

-- Preservatives help extend a product’s shelf life, as well as prevent contamination and the growth of harmful bacteria, in products ranging from sunscreens, lotions and shampoos to cleansers, toothpaste and makeup.
+- Preservatives help extend a product’s shelf life and prevent contamination and the growth of harmful bacteria in sunscreens, lotions, shampoos, cleansers, toothpaste and makeup.

-- Propylene glycol and polypropylene glycols (also known as 1,2-propanediolare) are often in skin care products such as moisturizers, creams and lotions.
-This chemical compound helps attract water to skin.
-When added to moisturizing products, it helps to enhance the appearance of skin by reducing flaking and restoring suppleness.
+- Propylene glycol3 and polypropylene glycols (also known as 1,2-propanediolare) are often in moisturizers, creams and lotions to help attract water to skin.
+This helps to enhance the skin’s appearance by reducing flaking and restoring suppleness.

-- Titanium dioxide is mined from the earth and further processed and purified for use in consumer products (like makeup, nail products, bath soaps and foot powders, as well as over-the-counter sunscreen products).
-A colorant, titanium dioxide help make products white and to increase opaqueness.
-Titanium dioxide can absorb, reflect, and scatter light, making it a critical component in some sunscreen products to protect skin from the sun’s harmful ultraviolet radiation.
+- Titanium dioxide is mined from the earth and further processed and purified for use in consumer products like makeup, nail products, bath soaps, foot powders and over-the-counter sunscreen products.
+Titanium dioxide helps make products white and increases opaqueness.
+It can absorb, reflect, and scatter light, making it a critical component in some sunscreen products to protect skin from the sun’s harmful ultraviolet radiation.

-- Sodium Laureth Sulfate and Ammonium Laureth Sulfate help create a soapy lather in products like bubble baths, bath soaps and detergents and shampoos, to help cleanse hair and skin.
+- Sodium laureth sulfate4 and ammonium laureth sulfate5 help create a soapy lather in products like bubble baths, bath soaps and detergents and shampoos, to help cleanse hair and skin.